Eduhub-Community/eduhub-website/README.md

 # Eduhub Community Website Update one
 Hacktoberfest is a month long event where people are awarded for contributing to open source projects 🙌, and we're joining the party .Hosted by DigitalOcean for the 8th year in a row, Hacktoberfest encourages participation in giving back to the open source community by completing pull requests, participating in events, and donating to open source projects.

-<b>This repo will be <u> partcipating </u> in the Hacktoberfest event, so rais issues and stay tuned with us for more .</b>
+<b>This repo will be <u> partcipating </u> in the Hacktoberfest event, so raise issues and stay tuned with us for more .</b>

 We have other repositories in the organisation you can contribute to.
-If you would like to join our GitHub organisation, raise an issue on this repo amd Create PR.
+If you would like to join our GitHub organisation, raise an issue on this repo and Create PR.

 ---
 # Join Our Community for Discussion